Charles-Kelly-Code-Computerlove/dev-pre-screening-01/README.md

 Your fortune for today is: Newlyweds should be avoided!
 On the day you were born your fortune was: Beware of figs!
 ```

-Demonstrate that your solution meets the requirements using automated tests.